Application of the microscopic optical potential of chiral effective field theory in astrophysical neutron-capture reactions: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Key Research and Development program (MOST 2022YFA1602304), the National Natural Science Foundation of China (Grants No.\ 12335009, 12175156, and 12375122), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No.\ XDB34020200), and the Fundamental Research Funds for the Central Universities (Grant No.\ B240201048).
-Y. X. acknowledges support from the Romanian Ministry of Research, Innovation and Digitalization under Contract No. PN 23 21 01 06 and the ELI-RO project with Contract ELI-RORDI-2024-008 (AMAP), and support from the IAEA CRP on "Updating and Improving Nuclear Level Densities for Applications (Project No. F41034)".
+Y. X. acknowledges support from the Romanian Ministry of Research, Innovation and Digitization, CNCS-UEFIS-CDI, project number PN-IV-P1-PCE-2023-0384 within PNCDI IV, the Romanian Ministry of Research, Innovation and Digitalization under Contract No. PN 23 21 01 06, the ELI-RO project with Contract ELI-RORDI-2024-008 (AMAP), the IAEA Coordinated Research Project on Updating Nuclear Level Densities for Applications (F41034) under Contract No. 28638.